git-town/git-town/README.md

 [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow),
 the [Nvie model](http://nvie.com/posts/a-successful-git-branching-model),
 [GitLab Flow](https://about.gitlab.com/2014/09/29/gitlab-flow/),
-and other workflows better, and allows you to perform many common tasks faster and easier.
+and other workflows better, and it allows you to perform many common tasks faster and easier.

-Check out [the big picture](documentation/background.md) for more background on Git Town, and the [tutorial](documentation/tutorial.md) to get an idea for how it works.
+Check out [the big picture](documentation/background.md) for more background on Git Town and the [tutorial](documentation/tutorial.md) to get an idea for how it works.